raulhammerl/limbion/index.md

 ## What's in it?

-Limbion learning creates learning experiences, business cases and networks for the digital world.
+limbion learning creates learning experiences, business cases and networks for the digital world.